This article was last updated Jan. 17, 2023.

 - Adopt a vaping policy.
 If your policy bans smoking or tobacco products, it may not cover e-cigarettes.
 Rewrite your tobacco policy to include rules around e-cigarette usage and other vaporizers.
 Establish clear consequences for any violation of the policy, and communicate the policy clearly to all your employees.

 - Promote tobacco cessation benefits.
 The Affordable Care Act (ACA) and other federal laws and rules require most health insurance plans External Site in the U.S. to cover some level of tobacco cessation treatments.
-This varies by plan, so work with your Wellmark representative to determine if and how you can promote these benefits to your employees.
+Availability varies by plan, so work with your Wellmark representative to determine if and how you can promote these benefits to your employees.

 - Offer incentives on health care premiums.
 Some employer groups may want to include a smoking surcharge for health plans, premium discounts for not using tobacco, or premium discounts for smokers enrolled in a smoking-cessation program.
 "This is not an effective strategy for every employer group," says Dorr.
 "It depends on your corporate culture."